Manya Shochat

+Manya Shochat (מניה שוחט; also Mania, Wilbuszewicz/Wilbushewitz; later Shochat; 1880–1961) was a Russian-Jewish politician who was a leading figure in the Zionist movement.
+She was influential in the establishment of kibbutzim in Palestine in the early 1900s, which laid the groundwork for the establishment of the State of Israel in 1948.

 Biography

-Manya Wilbushewitch (also Mania, Wilbuszewicz/Wilbushewitz; later Shochat) was born in the Grodno Governorate of the Russian Empire (present-day Belarus) to wealthy Jewish parents and grew up on the family estate near Łosośna.
-She was a descent of Comte Vibois an officer in Napoleon's army who converted to Judaism after marrying a Jewish woman.
+Manya Wilbushewitch was born in the Grodno Governorate of the Russian Empire (present-day Belarus) to wealthy Jewish parents and grew up on the family estate near Łosośna.
+She was a descendant of Comte Vibois, an officer in Napoleon's army who converted to Judaism after marrying a Jewish woman.
 One of her brothers, Isaac, studied agriculture in Russia.
 He was expelled for slapping a professor who, in the course of a lecture, stated that the Jews were sucking the blood of the farmers in Ukraine.
 In late 1882, he left for Palestine and joined the Bilu movement.
 His letters home were a powerful influence on young Manya.
 Another one of her brothers, an engineer named Gedaliah, also went to Palestine in 1892 and helped fund his younger siblings' education.

 As a young adult, Manya went to work in her brother's factory in Minsk to learn about working class conditions.
 In 1899, she was imprisoned and underwent lengthy interrogations about her contacts with Bund revolutionaries.
 Whilst in prison she fell in love with Sergey Zubatov, agent provocateur and head of the Tsarist Secret Police in Moscow.
-Zubatov conceived a plan that matched Manya‘s ideological notions, through which workers would form "tame" organizations that would work for reform rather than for overthrow of the government.
+Zubatov conceived a plan that matched Manya's ideological notions, through which workers would form "tame" organizations that would work for reform rather than for overthrow of the government.
 She was persuaded that this would also help achieve rights for Jews.
 Manya proceeded to found the Jewish Independent Labor Party in 1901.
 The party was successful in leading strikes because the secret police supported it, but was loathed by the Bund and other Jewish socialist groups.
 The party collapsed and its members rounded up in 1903 following the Kishinev pogrom.
 Experiencing, as she put it, 'severe emotional distress' following the failure of her political organization and arrest of her friends she contemplated suicide.
 According to Shabtai Teveth she killed a door-to-door salesman who called at her hideout in Odessa thinking he was a member of the secret police.
 She dismembered the body and sent the remains to four different locations of the Russian Empire.
 She accepted an invitation from her brother Nachum, who was the founder of the Shemen soap factory in Haifa, to accompany him on a research expedition to some of the wilder places of Palestine.
 She arrived on January 2, 1904.